 - Top with the mashed potatoes.

-- Put in the oven and bake for 15 minutes.
+- Put the casserole in the oven and bake for 15 minutes.